 Extracurricular activities, including club meetings and athletic practices and competitions, will not normally be conducted on any day when school has been dismissed early or canceled due to inclement weather.

 The school calendar has contingency days built in for out of the ordinary situations.
 Announcements and notifications on the use of those days will be announced as soon as possible.

 DELAYED START – The District may, under certain situations, consider delaying the start of school two (2) hours from the normal starting time for students.

 SCHOOL CLOSURE – The District may suspend classes when severe weather conditions develop and are anticipated to remain throughout the day.
 In most cases, recommendations will be made by 4 a.m. with decisions to close schools announced by 5 a.m.
-Please tune into your local radio or television stations or check on the SISD Web site, www.sisd.net.
+Please tune into your local radio or television stations or check on Socorro ISD's Web site, www.sisd.net.

 EMPLOYEES’ SCHEDULES – The following essential employees must report when conditions are safe:

 - District Service Center – Receptionist @ phone